OpenDataAnalytics/gaia-densitycomputations-plugin/README.md

-## gaia-density-computations4-path-plugin
+## gaia-density-computations-plugin

-This is a plugin for Gaia (https://github.com/OpenDataAnalytics/gaia) density computations
+This is a plugin for Gaia (https://github.com/OpenDataAnalytics/gaia) that provides a simple estimate of point density by creating a grid of square cells of a specified size and then summing the points that lie within each grid.
+The result is a raster dataset with cell values equaling the number of points within that cell.

 #### Documentation

 Documentation for this plugin can be found at http://gaia-densitycomputations-plugin.readthedocs.org.

+Documentation for this Gaia can be found at http://gaia.readthedocs.org.

 #### Installation